miketaylr/jquery.datalist.js/readme.md

 for a native implementation before building one.

 *No idea what this looks like in IE6.
 Fork it and add support!.
+* Safari 5 lies about their support for datalist, so this is essentially busted.
+UA sniffing might be the only way around this...

 ## USAGE: